 What a 4wd Snorkel does

-The idea of trying to supply clean air, free of water and contaminants has been around a very long time.
-The Snorkel is one of the bests way to get the cleanest air to your engine and is used in everything from Tanks to Tractors, this is purely because its simple in design and works so damn well.
+The idea of trying to supply clean air, free of water and contaminants has been around for a very long time.
+The Snorkel is one of the bests ways to get the cleanest air to your engine and is used in everything from Tanks to Tractors, this is purely because it’s simple in design and works so damn well.
 At its core, the intention of a snorkel is:

 - To raise the level of the air intake to reduce the chance of water entering your engine when crossing water

 - A higher air intake will reduce the amount of dust entering the system